libdebug/libdebug/docs/quality_of_life/elf_api.md

 - Level 1 (`-D_FORTIFY_SOURCE=1`): Doesn't change the behavior of functions, but adds checks for some functions when optimization is enabled.
 - Level 2 (`-D_FORTIFY_SOURCE=2`): Adds more extensive checks and may change the behavior of some functions, making them non-conforming to the standard.

-**libdebug** checks for Fortify Source by looking for the presence of fortified function symbols (e.g., `__strcpy_chk`, `__sprintf_chk`, etc.) in the ELF's symbol table.
+**libdebug** checks for Fortify Source by looking for strings with names of fortified function symbols (e.g., `__strcpy_chk`, `__sprintf_chk`, etc.) in the ELF.

 You can check if Fortify Source is enabled using the `fortify` attribute of the [LinuxRuntimeMitigations](../../from_pydoc/generated/data/elf/linux_runtime_mitigations) object.

 ### ☰ Shadow Stack
 A Shadow Stack is a security feature that provides protection against control-flow hijacking attacks, such as return-oriented programming (ROP).
 It works by maintaining a separate, protected stack (the shadow stack) that stores return addresses.
 When a function is called, the return address is pushed onto both the regular stack and the shadow stack.
 Upon function return, the return address from the regular stack is compared with the one on the shadow stack.
 If they do not match, it indicates a potential attack, and the program can take appropriate action (e.g., terminate).

-Implementations of Shadow Stacks include [Intel's Control-flow Enforcement Technology (CET)](https://www.intel.com/content/www/us/en/developer/articles/technical/technical-look-control-flow-enforcement-technology.html) and [ARM's Guarded Control Stack (GCS)](https://developer.arm.com/documentation/109697/2025_09/Feature-descriptions/The-Armv9-4-architecture-extension#md461-tRM's Guarded Control Stack (GCS)](https://developer.arm.com/documentation/109697/2025_09/Feature-descriptions/The-Armv9-4-architecture-extension#md461-the-armv94-architecture-extension__feat_FEAT_GCS).
+Implementations of Shadow Stacks include [Intel's Control-flow Enforcement Technology (CET)](https://www.intel.com/content/www/us/en/developer/articles/technical/technical-look-control-flow-enforcement-technology.html) and [ARM's Guarded Control Stack (GCS)](https://developer.arm.com/documentation/109697/2025_09/Feature-descriptions/The-Armv9-4-architecture-extension#md461-tRM's Guarded Control Stack (GCS)](https://developer.arm.com/documentation/109697/2025_09/Feature-descriptions/The-Armv9-4-architecture-extension#md461-the-armv94-architecture-extension__feat_FEAT_GCS) on ARMv9.4-a.

 On i386 and amd64 architectures, **libdebug** checks for Intel CET Shadow Stack support by looking for the `SHSTK` flag in the `X86_FEATURE_1_AND` GNU property.
 On aarch64 architecture, it checks for ARM GCS support by looking for the `GCS` flag in the `AARCH64_FEATURE_1_AND` GNU property.